Skip to content

 The Tax Advantage

 The beauty of FSAs lies in their tax advantages.
 By contributing to an FSA, you can reduce your taxable income, which, in turn, lowers your overall tax liability.
-This means more money in your pocket at the end of the day.
+This means at the end of the day, there's more money in your pocket.

 Types of FSAs